-Inhibitor development risk similar for factor VIII productsJanuary 17th, 2013 in Health /
+Inhibitor development risk similar for factor VIII productsJanuary 17, 2013 in Medicine & Health / Health

 (HealthDay)—For children with severe hemophilia A, the risk of inhibitor development is similar with plasma-derived and recombinant factor VIII products and is not affected by von Willebrand factor content or by switching among products, according to research published in the Jan.
 17 issue of the New England Journal of Medicine.

 Samantha C. Gouw, M.D., Ph.D., of the University Medical Center Utrecht in the Netherlands, and colleagues examined the effects of specific factor VIII product administration on the development of clinically relevant inhibitory antibodies in 574 consecutive children with severe hemophilia A, born from 2000 to 2010.